User Guide

 /review --peer [journal]

-• methods-referee: Expert in econometric methods.
+3. methods-referee: Expert in empirical methods.
 Checks identification strategy, estimation, inference, robustness, replication readiness.

 Journal calibration: Add a journal name to calibrate both referees to that journal’s review culture.
 For example, /review --peer JHR makes the referees prioritize policy relevance and clean identification (what JHR referees actually care about).
-15 journals are pre-populated in .claude/rules/journal-profiles.md; you can add your own.
+30 journals are pre-populated in .claude/references/journal-profiles.md (economics, finance, accounting, marketing, management); you can add your own.
 Without a journal name, referees review as generic top-field reviewers.

 See the full command reference for all flags and subcommands.